sirech/talk-humane-on-call-alerting/presentation.md

 - what if your alerts are ringing constantly
 - can be extremely disruptive to your day-to-day work
-- even moreso if the person on-call keeps working on the regular topics
+- even more so if the person on-call keeps working on the regular topics

 ---